ThadMartin/questions/README.txt

 Take a look at "sampleQuestionList.txt" for an idea how the question list should look.
 A question list must have the extension .txt to work.

+If the app runs without being linked to dropbox, iTunes can be used to retrieve output files from the app.

 As of 7-2012, this code has not been tested much (it worked once or twice) and I'm new at iOS programming.
 If you find any bugs, or have any suggestions, you can email me at martin_thad@yahoo.com